Kimsooja: Name

 After having to pick a domain name for her website, Kimsooja thought about the conceptual implications of combining her name into one word.
 She commemorated this act in a conceptual piece titled A One-Word Name Is An Anarchist's Name (2003).
 Kimsooja links this project along with sharing the importance of her name and describes this action as, "A one word name refuses gender identity, marital status, socio-political or cultural and geographical identity by not separating the family name and the first name..."
+Kimsooja alluded to the struggles and challenges she once faced in finding her voice and expanding her artistic vision.
+By adopting the single word name, she not only established herself as a "less is more" contemporary artist but also claimed her name as hers and hers alone.

 Early career

-Kimsooja was born in Daegu, South Korea, in 1957.
-She studied Western painting at the Hongik University in Seoul and her origin as a painter was a crucial starting point for the development of her art.
-While in University, she discovered her love for understanding the connection of aesthetics and human psychology which lead to the motive behind many of her works.
+While in University, Kimsooja discovered her love for understanding the connection of aesthetics and human psychology which lead to the motive behind many of her works.
 Kimsooja references, from her first work to her most recent, how humans react to fabric, paint, sculpture and more, and how we experience the world as humans.
-Kimsooja's "Sewing" series (1983–1992), her first work with fabric, brought forth an assemblage of fabric forming cruciform structures that synthesized an entangled and knotted vision of the world into a system of horizontals and verticals.
+Kimsooja's "Sewing" series (1983–1992), her first work with fabric, brought forth an assemblage of systems of horizontals and verticals.
+Her use of fabric evoked bottari cloth, a traditional Korean wrapping cloth, typically made and used by women.
+She utilized fabric forming cruciform structures that synthesized an entangled and knotted vision of society and the world into a system of horizontals and verticals.
 Like the Spatialist painter Lucio Fontana, who pierced the uni-colored canvas with a sharped-edged dagger, Kimsooja also made art that was no longer a screen of illusion but a three-dimensional structure as she weaved through the surface of the work, piercing holes into it.
-These early sewn works, in turn, were inspired by the fabric and clothes that her grandmother had owned, while also fueled by Kimmsoja's own interest in the traditional association between female labour and needlework in Korean culture.
+These early sewn works, in turn, were inspired by the fabric and clothes that her grandmother had owned, while also fueled by Kimsooja's own interest in the traditional association between female labor and needlework in Korean culture along with the dynamics of civic and domestic power and the noticeable disconnect of public and private space.
+Growing up female in South Korea during the mid to late 1990s, Kimsooja created work that many Korean women could relate to through their collective attempts to remove themselves from the patriarchal social systems at play.
+With such media she intertwines tradition with contemporary art and feminism in South Korea.
+Kimsooja's work forces spectators to separate the art from the artist and question humanity's existence.